alttch/eva3/doc/sfa/sfa_api_restful.rst

 * **DELETE** request is used to delete resource.

 For resource creation and modification, multiple parameters can be specified in a single request.
-For majority requests, a special parameter *save* is used to tell server to save the resource configuration immediately after its modification.
+For majority requests of such purpose, a special parameter *"save"* is used to tell server (if *"save": true*) to save the resource configuration immediately after its modification.

 For the group-related calls, put trailing slash at the end of the request URL: